UQ-PAC/BASIL/docs/src/development/testing.md

 ### Compiling the Integration test binaries

 These are checked in to the respository, but can be recompiled (and new tests compiled) with the following instructions:

 These are the `SystemTests.scala` test case with the files present in `src/test/correct` for examples that should verify and `src/test/incorrect` for examples that should not verify.

-These are lifted via the Makefiles, to add another test simply add a directory, c source file, and optionally specification file and run
+These are lifted via the Makefiles, to add another test simply add a directory, C source file, and optionally specification file and run

 ```sh
 cd src/test/
 make
 ```

-The `config.mk` file in the test directory can be used to exclude unnecessary compilers, and change compilation flags.
+The `config.mk` file in each test directory can be used to exclude unnecessary compilers and change compilation flags.
-Full details can be found [here](https://github.com/UQ-PAC/BASIL/tree/main/src/test/readme.md).

 To update the expected BASIL output files from the SystemTests results run: